California Security Deposit Laws

 A landlord may want to sell their rental unit for varied reasons.

-If you’re looking to do so while a tenant is occupying it, you’ll have two options to consider:
+If a landlord sells while a tenant is occupying it, they have two options to consider:

 Conclusion